danachen/Javascript/notes/FUNCTIONS.md

 ## Hoisting var and function declarations
 * Which one is hoisted first when both var and function declaration exist?
 Function declaration is hoisted first (above the var declaration)
 * The two below are the same
+* Function declaration > var declaration (assignment is not hoisted and is executed based on where it is in the program)

 ```javascript
 bar();  // logs undefined